 I’ve included shop-able ad links for your convenience in re-creating this recipe; disclosure policy available here.

-- White or yellow cake mix — Plus ingredients listed on the back of the box
+- White or vanilla cake mix — Plus ingredients listed on the back of the box

 - Butter — Be sure to use unsalted butter!